Of Crowns & Chains

 About the Game

-Of Crowns & Chains is a solo-developed grand-strategy sandbox where every nation, army, and populace is dynamically simulated on a seamless spherical Earth (albeit simplistic at the moment).
+Of Crowns & Chains (development paused indefinitely) is a solo-developed grand-strategy sandbox where every nation, army, and populace is dynamically simulated on a seamless spherical Earth.
 Lead a nation of your choice in January 1910 and influence the course of your nation as time marches onwards.

-Since the game is currently in early Alpha, you may encounter bugs, optimization issues, and limited content (navy system is a work-in-progress; currently lacks save/load system, deeper economy system, etc).
-If you're not prepared to encounter these challenges and wait for patches/updates, please hold off on purchasing until the game transitions from Early Access to Full Release.
+Since the game is in early Alpha, you may encounter bugs, optimization issues, and limited content (navy system is incomplete; lacks save/load system or deeper economy system, etc).

 CURRENT FEATURES